JitendraJoshi2000/Encryption/README.md

 # Encryption
 This is Encryption algorithm designed by me.

-This python code takes 'Input.txt' test file and ask password for encryption/decryption and creates 'Output.txt' file.
+This python and Java codes encrypts/decrypts password.

 <b>Pseudo Code</b>